apulian/apulian.github.io/_pages/about.md

 ---
 permalink: /
-title: "Homepage of Alessandro Pugliese"
+title: "About me"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-My research interests lie primarily in the broad areas of Linear Algebra and Dynamical Systems.
-The emphasis of my work on Linear Algebra is on eigenproblems (and singular value problems) where the matrix depends smoothly on one or more parameters.
+I am Assistant Professor at the Department of Mathematics of Università degli Studi di Bari "Aldo Moro".
+My research interests lie primarily in the broad areas of (Numerical) Linear Algebra and (Numerical) Dynamical Systems.
+The emphasis of my work in Linear Algebra is on eigenproblems (and singular value problems) where the matrix depends smoothly on one or more parameters.
 In Dynamical Systems, I am interested in continuation of multidimensional manifolds of solutions, bifurcations, and on the existence of solutions that exhibit special behaviours (such as finite-time blow up or extinction).
 See my Research page for more information.

 This page is under construction...